 Lyme disease is a bacterial disease that infects black-legged ticks.
 It can be transmitted to humans if they get bitten by an infected tick.

 White-footed mice have long been associated as the primary carriers of the bacteria responsible for Lyme disease.
 They also act as a host of black-legged ticks.
 Consequently, they play a big role in the spread of Lyme disease.
 The disease gets spread when an immature tick ends up biting an infected mouse and then bites a human.

 Now, as per the new study conducted in Pennsylvania, chipmunks are also responsible for 13 percent of the infected ticks.
 They act as carriers of the disease like the white-footed mice do.
 The research also pointed out that most vaccination strategies for Lyme disease are based on targeting mice.
 Given that other rodents such as short-tailed shrews, masked shrews, and chipmunks are also responsible for this disease, these strategies need to be revised.

 Lyme disease can only be transmitted to humans through a tick’s bite, but you should still exercise caution when making direct contact with a chipmunk or other rodents.

 A bite from a chipmunk can cause you to develop some serious symptoms.
-If left untreated, it can cause an infection.
-This can result in the permanent loss of skin and tissue.
-It can also cause organ failure.
+If left untreated, it can cause an infection resulting in the permanent loss of skin and tissue.
 These infections are attributed to the chemicals present in a chipmunk’s saliva.
-You must consult a doctor immediately after a chipmunk bite.
-You must also make note of any signs of infection such as oozing, redness, and swelling.
-You can develop a fever as well.
+You must consult a doctor immediately after a chipmunk bite and make note of any signs of infection such as oozing, redness, and swelling.

 Chipmunks also act as hosts to mites and lice.
 These can easily be transferred to humans when they come in direct contact with them.